Apaquet37/Engineering_4_Notebook/README.md

 Here are pictures of the program in action.
 One example is a successful guessing attempt for the word elephant, and one is an unsuccessful round with hello.

 <img src="Media/cue1.png" width="400"> <img src="Media/cue2.png" width="400"> <img src="Media/msp1a.png" width="300"> <img src="Media/msp1a2.png" width="300"> <img src="Media/msp1b.png" width="300"> <img src="Media/msp2a.png" width="300"> <img src="Media/msp2b.png" width="300"> <img src="Media/msp2c.png" width="300">

+## GPIO Pins - SSH
+This assignment was to remotely blink an LED with you pi using SSH (Secure Shell).